• Menu

 Infinity Park at Glendale.
 Photo: U.S. Army IMCOM

 In 2007 when it was opened, Infinity Park became the very first rugby-specific, municipally-owned stadium in the United States.
 It’s located in Glendale, a small Denver enclave of about 5,100 residents.
-Surrounded by Denver on all sides, it’s situated only 5 minutes to Cherry Creek Shopping District and 15 minutes to downtown Denver.
+Surrounded by Denver on all sides, it’s situated only 5 minutes from Cherry Creek Shopping District and 15 minutes from downtown Denver.
 It has helped to grow the sport of rugby in Colorado.

 The seating capacity for rugby matches is about 5,000.
 From early February to May, catch the Colorado Raptors compete in Major League Rugby (MLR) games.
-On top of their league matches, year round there’s some type of sporting event going on.
-It’s used throughout the summer for co-ed soccer leagues, and various other rugby matches.
-The northern front range of Colorado has a number of competitive rugby union teams, playing in various national and regional leagues.
+On top of their league matches, year-round there’s some type of sporting event going on.
+It’s used throughout the summer for co-ed soccer leagues and various other rugby matches.
+The northern front range of Colorado has some competitive rugby union teams, playing in various national and regional leagues.

 Ball Arena